cohenchris/scripts/system/README.md

 These focus on automations which can be quite system-specific.
 Think of these as scripts that would require a solid amount of effort to port to another system.
-For example, one of the scripts in here nukes a Docker container stack, cleans things up, and restarts them all - obviously, not all systems will be running a Docker container stack, so this is not immediately portable across different systems.

 **NOTE: You MUST run `cp sample.env .env` and fill out the required variables for each script you will be running.**